DHTMLX/docs-suite/docs/toolbar/datepicker.md

 # Datepicker

-`to do check`

-A control to select a date.
+This is a control of Toolbar to select a date.
 Check the article below to see how easy and convenient to add and customize the Datepicker control.

 <iframe src="https://snippet.dhtmlx.com/3rotluou?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="450"></iframe>

 ## Adding Datepicker

-The Datepicker control can be easily added to a toolbar with the help of the [**add()**](tree_collection/api/treecollection_add_method.md) method of the Tree Collection.
+The Datepicker control can be easily added to a toolbar with the help of the [add()](tree_collection/api/treecollection_add_method.md) or [parse()](tree_collection/api/treecollection_parse_method.md) method of Tree Collection.

 @example:
 toolbar.data.add({
     type: "datePicker"
 });
 @examplestop:

 @example:
 toolbar.data.parse([